 Truffle and Goat Cheese Farm

-It was Day 7 and my husband and I were contemplating trying to somehow stow away on the ship, but we had one more excursion on our schedule that would take us to two farms.
+It was Day 7 and my husband and I were contemplating trying to somehow stow away on the ship, but we had one of the Viking River Cruises shore excursions on our schedule that would take us to two farms.

 He is forever talking about truffles in his books, so seeing it first hand was quite a treat.
 Our host explained the training process and we watched the dog at work.
 I can't imagine what this truffle would go for in a market.

 I knew goat cheese was a fairly major export for France.
 I didn't know it was also one of the earliest made dairy products.
 One of our go-to party appetizers is fresh figs stuffed with goat cheese.

 If you are planning a vacation, you must check out all the destinations Viking River Cruises serves.
-Local culture is what Viking is known for, so take a look at all the itineraries and start planning.
-Does someone in your group have food allergies?
-Just let them know!
-My friend Erin wrote about her experience as a vegetarian.
+Local culture is what they are known for, so take a look at all the itineraries and start planning your Viking River Cruises shore excursions well in advance.
+The best ones do tend to sell out quickly.